-An instructor rating is one of the best ways you can sharpen your flying skills, strengthen discipline, accuracy and proficiency.
-The training and qualifications you will receive throughout this course will increase job opportunities upon graduation.
+An instructor rating course is one of the best ways you can sharpen your flying skills and strengthen discipline, accuracy and proficiency.
+During this course, you’ll receive training and qualifications that will increase your job opportunities in the aviation industry.

-This course is ideal for you if you have; completed the Diploma of Aviation (Commercial Pilot Licence), have a passion for flying, want to share your knowledge, or perhaps you want to start your flying career.
+This course is ideal for you if you’ve completed the Diploma of Aviation (Commercial Pilot Licence), have a passion for flying, want to share your knowledge, or want to start your flying career.

 |Course Type||Victorian TAFE Course|

 |Campuses||Box Hill Campus|